Bethany Hamilton: Shark attack and recovery

-On October 31, 2003, Hamilton, age 13 at the time, went for a morning surf along Tunnels Beach, Kauaʻi, in shark infested waters, with her best friend, Alana Blanchard, as well as Alana's father and brother.
-While she was lying on her surfboard stomach-down and talking with Alana, a 14 ft tiger shark attacked her.
-It swiftly bit off her left arm, which she had been dangling in the water, just below the shoulder.
-The Blanchards helped paddle her back to shore, then Alana's father fashioned a tourniquet out of a rash guard and wrapped it around the stump of her arm.
-She was rushed to Wilcox Memorial Hospital.
-By the time she arrived there, she had lost over 60% of her blood and was in hypovolemic shock.
-A doctor at a nearby hotel raced to the hospital in order to treat her.
-Her father, who was scheduled to have knee surgery that same morning, was already there, but she took his place in the operating room.
-During subsequent media interviews, she confirmed that she felt normal when she was bitten and did not feel much pain from the bite, but felt numb on the way to the hospital.
+On October 31, 2003, 13-year-old Hamilton went for a morning surf along Tunnels Beach, Kauaʻi, with her best friend Alana Blanchard.
+While Hamilton was lying on her surfboard stomach-down, a 14 ft tiger shark attacked her.
+It swiftly bit off Hamilton's left arm, which was dangling in the water, just below the shoulder.
+The Blanchards helped paddle Hamilton back to shore, then Alana's father fashioned a tourniquet out of a rash guard and wrapped it around the stump of her arm.
+Hamilton was rushed to Wilcox Medical Center.
+By the time she arrived there, Hamilton had lost over 60% of her blood and was in hypovolemic shock.
+Hamilton's father, who was scheduled to have knee surgery that same morning, was already there, but she took his place in the operating room with the same doctor.

 When the news of the shark attack broke, a family of fishermen led by Ralph Young presented to investigators photos of a 14 ft tiger shark they had caught and killed about one mile from the attack site.
-It had surfboard debris in its mouth.
 When measurements of its mouth were compared with those of Hamilton's broken board, it matched.
-In late 2004, the police officially confirmed that it was the same one that had attacked her.
+In late 2004, police officially confirmed that it was the same one that had attacked her.

-Despite the trauma of the incident, Hamilton was determined to return to surfing.
-One month later, she did so.
+Despite the trauma of the incident, Hamilton was determined to return to surfing and did so a month later.

-Initially, Hamilton adopted a custom-made board that was longer and slightly thicker than standard and had a handle for her right arm, making it easier to paddle, and she learned to kick more to make up for the loss of her left arm.
-After teaching herself to surf with one arm, she returned to surfing on November 26, 2003, just 26 days after the attack and entered her first major competition on January 10, 2004.
-She now uses standard competitive performance short-boards.
-The shark-bitten surfboard that she was riding during the attack, as well as the swimsuit she was wearing, a gift from ocean photographer Aaron Chang, are on display at the California Surf Museum in Oceanside, California.
+Initially, Hamilton adopted a custom-made board that was longer and slightly thicker than standard and had a handle for her right arm, making it easier to paddle, and Hamilton learned to kick more to make up for the loss of her left arm.
+After Hamilton taught herself to surf with one arm, she returned to surfing on November 26, 2003, just 26 days after the attack, and entered her first major competition on January 10, 2004.
+Hamilton now uses standard competitive performance short-boards.
+The shark-bitten surfboard that she was riding during the attack, as well as the swimsuit she was wearing, originally a gift from ocean photographer Aaron Chang, are on display at the California Surf Museum in Oceanside, California.